GreyRook/code-with-style/example/integration-tests/README.md

 Interactions can be structured in custom commands. (s. e.g. `commands\addButton.ts`).

-Bear in mind that your code is running in the testing server and not in the browser scope.
-Use `this.api.execute` to run JavaScript code expicitly in the browser the frontend that is being tested is running in.
+Bear in mind that your code is running on the testing server and not in the browser scope.
+Use `this.api.execute` to explicitly run JavaScript code in the browser running the frontend code.